zmcdougal82/455Deployment_Proj/README.md

 Place your trained model files in the `models` directory:
 - `collaborative_model.sav` - Your collaborative filtering model
-- `content_model.sav` - Your content filtering model
+- `content_filtering.sav` - Your content filtering model

 ### 5. Start the Application